HOW TO START A SPORTSWEAR BRAND — updated 2021

 How do you go about to make it all happen?

 If you want to set up your own clothing brand, then this article is for you.
-We’ll give you an overview of the steps involved in starting your own business, and information that you have to think about.
+We’ll give you an overview of the steps involved in starting your own business, information you have to take action on and sources to help make your dream brand a reality.

 Step 1.
 Idea & Customer Need.

 It all starts with an idea.
 Maybe you can’t find the clothes you are looking for, or you have a strong design opinion that you want to show the world.
 You are better off if you can connect your idea to a customer need.
 If you strongly believe in your idea, you should go ahead and make it happen.
-The most important is to know who your customer is.
-Read: How to define your customer, to clarify your target consumer.
+The most important, is to know who your customer is.
+Get clarity and guidance in how to find your target customer and brand niche.

 Step 2.
 Market Scan.